-Implementation of information security may be subject to multiple priorities and constraints, including financial constraints.
+Implementation of Information Security Governance may be subject to multiple priorities and constraints, including financial constraints.
 To understand the situation for your organization specifically, consider the three major factors below:

 Governance: security for your organization must not only be correctly designed and applied but must also be tracked and audited.